vitormesquita/MSession/README.md

 ## MSession is a session and authentication solution written in Swift

-### It is a simple and easy solution to build a security and modular app with latest apple biometry authentication.
+### It is a simple and easy solution to build a security and modular app with the latest apple biometric authentication.

-MSessions uses `Keychain` to authenticate users and save session (Secret Key, User).
-It's really flexible, easy and scalable use into your app.
+MSessions uses `Keychain` to authenticate users and save sessions (Secret Key, User).
+It's really flexible, easy and scalable use in your app.

 ## Requirements